 A popular notion suggests that a robot is always a complicated technology.
-Most of the time it is referred to less ‘familiar’ forms of robots, however.
-After all, our technologies, be that a roomba, a voicemail box or a smartphone, are robots too and they can be configured and used without any problems.
+Most of the time it is referred to as less ‘familiar’ forms of robots, however.
+After all, our technologies, be that a Roomba, a voicemail box, or a smartphone, are robots too and they can be configured and used without any problems.

 While we found a way to communicate with our appliances, other types of robots only appear more and more unfriendly.
 Often it relates to service robots ― ones that have humanoid features, e.g. head, body, arms.

 Once a decision is made to purchase such a robot, there is also a sense of uncertainty as far as how to operate it.
 In reality, even a teenager can handle most service and setup tasks related to it.